Legal education: Germany

-In Germany, law degrees historically did not exist and are unnecessary for legal practice.
-However, those who wish to enter the legal profession must still study in universities, for which the standard curriculum length is 4 and 1/2 years.
+In Germany, law degrees historically did not exist and were unnecessary for legal practice.
+Now, those who wish to enter the legal profession must study in universities, for which the standard curriculum length is 4 and 1/2 years.
 Some law schools have also begun to award the Diplom-Jurist degree.
 German students enter into law school after high school (Gymnasium) graduation.

 After their studies, candidates complete the First State Examination.
 In the First State Exam, 30% of the exam is on a specialized area of law, chosen by the examinee, which is organized and carried out by the university.
 In practice, the more important part is the 70% of obligatory areas of law examined by the Justizprüfungsamt, a body of the state administration of justice.
 Failure rates of the 1st State Examination can be up to 30%.
 The written part concerns the analysis of legal issues.

-After passing the 1st State Examination, candidates undertake a two-year legal traineeship (“Referendariat”), organized by the Federal States.
+After passing the 1st State Examination, candidates undertake a two-year legal traineeship ("Referendariat"), organized by the Federal States.
 After the legal traineeship, candidates must take the 2nd State Examination, with failure rates far lower than in the 1st State Examination.
 The written exam consists of drafting judgments, contract and other legal documents; there is also an oral exam.
 After passing the 2nd State Exam, the trainee may become a lawyer.